-In Nebula Graph, compaction is the most important background process.
-Compaction has an important effect on performance.
+In Nebula Graph, Compaction is the most important background process and has an important effect on performance.

-Compaction reads the data that is written on the hard disk, then re-organizes the data structure and the indexes to make the data easier to read.
+Compaction reads the data that is written on the hard disk, then re-organizes the data structure and the indexes, and then writes back to the hard disk.
 The read performance can increase by times after compaction.
-Thus, to get high read performance, trigger compaction manually when writing a large amount of data into Nebula Graph.
-Note that compaction leads to long time hard disk IO, we suggest that you do compaction during off-peak hours (for example, early morning).
+Thus, to get high read performance, trigger compaction (full compaction) manually when writing a large amount of data into Nebula Graph.

+Note that compaction leads to long-time hard disk IO.
+We suggest that users do compaction during off-peak hours (for example, early morning).